seagle0128/doom-modeline/README.md

 ;; Function to stylize the irc buffer names.
 (setq doom-modeline-irc-stylize 'identity)

+;; Whether display the time.
+Non-nil to display in the mode-line.
+(setq doom-modeline-time t)

 ;; Whether display the environment version.
 (setq doom-modeline-env-version t)
 ;; Or for individual languages